nikhilgautam96/Javascript/Notes/[1]_Intermediate_js/[3]_Functions_in_JS/_1_Functions.md

 ## Functions Introductions :-

--   By default all functions return 'undefined'.
+-   By default all functions return `undefined`.
 -   A function can either be a `function definition` or a `function expression`.

 1. Function Statements :